ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 ## 🚀 Let's get started!
 Create a directory for our bot with four files in it:
- - `bot.py`— program to run the Telegram bot
+ - `bot.py`— Program to run the Telegram bot,
- - `config.py`— configuration file
+ - `config.py`— Configuration file,
- - `db.py`— module for interacting with the SQLite database
+ - `db.py`— Module for interacting with the SQLite database,
- - `ton.py`— Module for handling payments in TON
+ - `ton.py`— Module for handling payments in TON.

 The directory should look like this:
 ```